LaurentiuCristofor/Proteus/README.md

 #### POST_SORTING commands

-These commands expect that their input files had been previously sorted; column value operations expect files to be sorted on that column.
+These commands expect that their input files had been previously sorted; column value variants expect files to be sorted on the respective column.
+Some of these commands provide memory-efficient alternatives to commands from other categories.

 * SB2CV - (S)ort file (B)y (2)nd (C)olumn (V)alue
 * ML - (M)erge (L)ines